 The diet itself is only part of the solution.
 You may benefit from coaching to help overcome self-sabotaging behaviours, unhealthy habits and underlying causes of emotional eating.

 ONE LAST THING…

-Beware, not all meal replacement diets are created equal!
-I offer a ‘soup and shake diet’ style meal replacement diet in my clinic, Proteifine and find it to be a very effective, nutritionally-balanced approach to weight loss.
+It’s important to remember that not all meal replacement diets are created equal.
+We offer a ‘soup and shake diet’ style meal replacement diet in my clinic, Proteifine and find it to be a very effective, nutritionally-balanced approach to weight loss.
 But many others are not as nutritionally sound and are often lacking in protein and healthy fats, for a start.
 The meal replacement programme mentioned in the articles, Cambridge Diet, is not something I would recommend.
 Consider this – one of their shakes (Chocolate Velvet) contains a startling 24.7g sugar per serving.
 That’s over six teaspoons and more than that found in a two finger Twix bar!
 Always speak to a qualified nutritionist to identify the best approach to weight loss for you.